hcp4715/dockerHDDM_Guide/README.md

 This command downloads a test image and runs it in a container.
 When the container runs, it prints a confirmation message and exits.

-For linux users, verification of the installation is part of the instructions, which include code (for Ubuntu) like this:
+For Linux users, verification of the installation is part of the instructions, which include code (for Ubuntu) like this:

 `sudo docker run hello-world`

+If you want to run docker without `sudo`, please see [here](https://docs.docker.com/engine/install/linux-postinstall/).

 ### Step 2: Pull the `hddm:08_tutorial`

-Now that we successfully installed docker and can run docker in terminal or command line, we then pull the docker image for the current tutorial using the code below:
+Now that we successfully installed docker and can run docker in the terminal or command line, we then pull the docker image for the current tutorial using the code below:

 ```
 docker pull hcp4715/hddm:0.8_tutorial